JethroJames/SAP-MVC/README.md

 Through extensive experiments on multiple public datasets, our method demonstrates improved classification performance and robustness over prevailing TMVC baselines, particularly in complex settings where view conflict and uncertainty are prominent.

+## How to run?

+You can run the main.py for each dataset individually by using the following commands.

+## Where to find the parameter configuration?

+Detailed parameter configuration is in the config folder.

 ## How to set conflict datasets?

 Add code lines to the text: